CRM Built as Infrastructure, Not a Contact List

 Do I own the CRM data?

 Yes.
 All CRM data, contacts, automation sequences, and pipeline configurations belong to you.
-The separation manifesto guarantees full documented handover of everything.
+The full handover on exit guarantees full documented handover of everything.

 • All data exportable anytime